-Another bonus of renting a car in Bali comes with how many luggage you can carry.
+Another bonus of renting a car in Bali comes with how much luggage you can carry.
 If you travel heavier (or take a lot of souvenirs), the boot will be a practical storage area.

 Plus, when it comes to travel, Bali has several amazing choices!
 Think of the beach, temple, and get true from the beaten path.
 It’s very good for travel, which is further away in the article, we would recommend some of our favorite trips in Bali.
 You’re welcome!

 Employ the driver vs. rent now

 it’s time to decide between renting a car in Bali to drive yourself or be connected by a personal driver.
 How very luxurious!
 One of the main considerations that arise is how sure you feel driving in a different country, especially when the non-main road can be rude and the traffic can be very busy!